SwimMac/swimmaccarolina.org/src/pages/lap-swim.md

 <h5>General Public Drop-In Swimmer</h5>

-<p>The cost for a single session of swimming is **$10 per swim**.
+<p>The cost for a single session of swimming is <b>$10 per swim</b>.
 Payment must be made with a credit card; no cash or checks will be accepted.
 The lifeguard on duty will collect payment prior to your swim.</p>

 <h5>SwimMAC Masters Members</5>